krishchvn/Nest-Solutions-Assessment/submission/apiSchema/Types.md

     	employee_id: ID!
     	recognition_count: Int!
     } // I have added this to query analytics for team engagement
+    // recognition_count is number of times employee has sent or recieved recognition

     type Query {
     	employees: [Employee!]!